 - wearing a brace or splint to restrict motion and rest the hand

 - applying heat or ice to reduce swelling

-- gently stretching the fingers to enhance range
+- gently stretching your fingers to enhance their range of motion

 - steroid injections